monoxacc/krokodeal-2016/README.md

 - randomized browse and click -time behaviour
 - get notificated by a catch with the Telegram messenger
 - ban prevention - this will take a 2h break after a collection of 15 Krokos (the real deadline is possibly the continuous collection of 20 Krokos)
-- possibly ETA calculation for next Kroko
+- ETA calculation for next Kroko

 ### First Steps